virtualsquare/virtualsquare.github.io/status.md

 Note: still in experimental, it collides with current vde2 on unstable

 ### purelibc
 purelibc 1.0.2 is in sid and testing.
-SOme work must be done to port on some architectures.
+Some work must be done to port on some architectures.
+NEW: faccessat emulation added.
+Debian package needs to be updated.

+### libstropt:
+NEW: there is bugfix (on GITHUB).
+Debian package needs to be updated.

 ### vdeplug\_slirp, vdeplug\_vdesl, vdeplug\_vlan
 Ready to be packaged.